What is MyUHDS?

 If you believe that you have been charged incorrectly or would like to appeal the charges for Housing and Dining, you will need to submit a Petition of Financial Appeal.
 This can be done via your MyUHDS.
 Please keep in mind the petition must be submitted within 45 days of the original charge and will need to provide documentation that you believe is relevant to your cases.
 You also cannot appeal charges that have not been put onto your account.
 The committee will met within 30 days of your submitted petition and will render their decision to you after the meeting via your ONID email.

 Yes.
-Every room in a residence hall comes with a desk, chair, wardrobe and an XL twin bed (standard twin in Juniper Hall).
+Every room in a residence hall comes with a desk, chair, wardrobe and a bed (XL twin).
 Students are responsible for keeping all furniture inside of the room at all times.
-Any furniture that goes missing will be considered a conduct issue and will result in a meeting with your Resident Director (RD).
+Any furniture that goes missing will be considered a conduct issue and will result in a meeting with your Resident Director.
 We encourage students to decorate and make the room their own by bringing items from home, etc.

 If you have any questions please contact our office at 541-322-3177 or email@example.com.